AlbumPlays is implemented as two separate components when you are running in Spy mode:

 - before upgrading the O&D component

-- before re-booting, or shutting down, the computer running the O&D component
+- before manually re-booting, or shutting down, the computer running the O&D component

 This is especially important if you use the database transfer option.

-If this component is intalled as intended, you restart the O&D component by rebooting the computer which is hosting it.
+If this component is configured as intended, you restart the O&D component will restart when you rebooting the computer which is hosting it.